erkkah/immutable/README.md

-# Immutable datastructures for Golang
+# Immutable containers for Golang

 This package provides immutable Map and Vector implementations for Golang.
-These data structures are immutable in the sense that all operations that modify the structure return a modified copy of the structure.
+The containers are immutable in the sense that all modifying operations return an updated version of the container and keeps the original container untouched.

-Copying each datastructure is fast, but there is no guarantee from the runtime that it will be atomic.
-Use atomic.Value or similar.

-Once you have a copy, it is your immutable copy, and will never change.

 [API docs](https://pkg.go.dev/github.com/erkkah/immutable)